Cycle to Work Schemes... just how do they work?

 The Cycle to Work scheme should be made available to all employees, but whether your people choose to use the scheme is down to personal preference.
 However, for an employee to qualify, their take-home pay must not fall below National Minimum Wage after the salary sacrifice deduction.

 Ready to sign up for the Cycle to Work scheme?
-When you partner with Sodexo Engage, your employees can benefit from the scheme without creating extra work for your HR department.
+When you partner with Pluxee UK, your employees can benefit from the scheme without creating extra work for your HR department.

 We’ll provide you with our fully managed system and easy-to-use online portal, all while helping you to develop an effective communications strategy to get your employees onboard.